wesleyalmeidasilva/wesleyalmeidasilva/README.md

 ###

-- 🌱 I’m currently learning CSS!
+- 🌱 I’m currently learning CSS and Pixel Art 🧙‍♂️!
 - 🤔 I’m looking for help with front-end in general
 - 🕹️ I love programming like i love games